ashleychontos/pySYD/docs/quickstart.rst

 #######

 The intended audience for ``pySYD`` is for non-expert users.
 Therefore, the software was initially developed as a *strictly* command-line, end-to-end tool.
-However, recent updates have made ``pySYD`` compatible with interactive Python sessions as well -- so we'll demonstrate both of these
+However, recent updates have ensured compatibility with interactive sessions (e.g., notebooks, IPython, etc.) as well.

-examples.
+We will demonstrate both of these cases in examples below but please see our user guide if you'd like more information on anything.

-In general, the software operates primarily in four steps:
+Typically the software operates in four main steps:
  #. :ref:`Loads in parameters and data <stepone>`
  #. :ref:`Estimates starting points <steptwo>`
  #. :ref:`Fits global parameters <stepthree>`